LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 To start we will have to press the **Cancel** button in the upper right corner of the pairing screen.
 Depending on which state the pod is stuck at in the pairing process...you'll see one of two screens after you select the **Cancel** button.
 Follow the directions (Step 5A vs Step 5B) for whichever screen corresponds to what you see after pressing **Cancel**.

-* Step 5A "Switch from Omnipod Pumps": You press **Cancel** and Loop will send you back to the **Pod Settings** screen to do the "Switch from Omnipod Pumps" method
+* Step 5A "`Switch from Omnipod Pumps`":
+    You press **`Cancel`** and Loop will send you back to the **Pod Settings** screen to do the "`Switch from Omnipod Pumps`" method

-* Step 5B "Deactivate": You press **Cancel** and Loop will display a screen giving the option to "Deactivate"
+* Step 5B "Deactivate":
+    You press **`Cancel`** and Loop will display a screen giving the option to "`Deactivate`"

 ### Step 5A "Switch from Omnipod Pumps"

-If you press the **Cancel** button and see a screen like below, you're going to select **Switch from Omnipod Pumps** in red.
+If you press the **`Cancel`** button and see a screen like below, you're going to select **Switch from Omnipod Pumps** in red.
 While this appears to confirm that you want to stop using the Omnipod, we will be adding pods back soon.
 Don't worry.

 ![img/delete-omnipod-confirmation.png](img/delete-omnipod-confirmation.png){width="400"}
 {align="center"}

 Don't fret.
 None of your Loop settings including the basal schedule and delivery limits, will be lost deleting the Omnipod pump.
-Select **Delete Omnipod** to proceed which will take you back to the Loop home screen.
-From here, select the gear icon at the bottom right to go the Loop `Settings` page.
-Then select **Add Pump** in blue and then select **Omnipod** from the `Add Pump` list displayed.
+Select **`Delete Omnipod`** to proceed which will take you back to the Loop home screen.
+From here, select the gear icon at the bottom right to go to the Loop `⚙️ Settings` page.
+Then select **`Add Pump`** in blue and then select **`Omnipod`** from the `Add Pump` list displayed.

 ![img/add-pump-list.png](img/add-pump-list.png){width="400"}
 {align="center"}